MiLab-HITSZ/CEC2024_MPMOP/README.md

 # MPMOP_CEC2024
 This project presents the source code of the competition on multipary multiobjective optimization for CEC2024.
-* In demo0, the use of the already encapsulated benchmarks MPMOP1-MPMOP11 with MPUAV1-MPUAV2 is shown.
+* In demo0, the use of the already encapsulated benchmarks MPMOP1-MPMOP11 and MPUAV1-MPUAV6 is shown.
 * In demo1, we provide an example of using OptMPNDS to optimize MPMOPs.
 * In demo2, we provide an example of using OptMPNDS to optimize the MPUAV problems (BPMO-UAVPP).